als-computing/bcs-api/README.md

 ## Overview: Combining LabView BCS with Bluesky

+### BCS Single Motor Scan

 This notebook demonstrates how the LabView Beamline Control System API can be used to implement a "Single Motor Scan" as an `ophyd` device.
 Furthermore, this "Single Motor Scan" device can be initiated by the `bluesky` Run Engine as a `fly` plan with data avaliable in a bluesky run document.

 Open `BCS-API_06_BlueskyFlying_M201Roll_BcszSync_nb.ipynb` or `BCS-API_06_BlueskyFlying_M201Roll_BcszSync_nb.html` for details.

+### BCS Single Motor _Flying_ Scan

+This notebook demonstrates how the LabView Beamline Control System API can be used to implement a "Single Motor Flying Scan" as an `ophyd` device.
+Furthermore, this "Single Motor Flying Scan" device can be initiated by the `bluesky` Run Engine as a `fly` plan with data avaliable in a bluesky run document.

+Open `BCS-API_07_BlueskyFlying_FlyingBeamlineEnergy_BcszSync_nb.ipynb` or `BCS-API_07_BlueskyFlying_FlyingBeamlineEnergy_BcszSync_nb.html` for details.

 ---